AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 ### Problem with this approach
 How to handle the multiple knapsack problem?

+### Differences between the Knapsack Problem and Traveling Salesman Problem

+While both problem can be solved with the same network architecture the results produced have different interpretations.

+For the Traveling Salesman Problem the Pointer Network starts with an empty set, which means that no cities were visited.
+Then, at each decoding step and knowing the last visited node (fed to the decoder as input), the Pointer Network sequentially adds nodes to the set.
+In the end, the order by which the nodes were added has a specific meaning, the visitation sequence (although reversed order produces the same solution).
+For this problem, given a set of nodes `n` the number of possible visitation sequences is equal to `n!`.
+For 10 nodes we have 10`P`10 = 3628800 possibilities.

+In the Knapsack Problem the Pointer Network starts with an empty set that means that no items were selected.
+Then, at each decoding step and knowing the last selected item (fed to the decoder as input), the Pointer Network sequentially expands the set by adding items.
+In this particular problem, the order by which the nodes were added to the set don't have any specific meaning.
+Any order combination of the set produces the same solution.
+For 10 items we have 10`C`1 + 10`C`2 + 10`C`3 + 10`C`4 + 10`C`5 + 10`C`5 + 10`C`6 + 10`C`7 + 10`C`8 + 10`C`9 + 10`C`10 = 1 + 45 + 120 + 210 + 252 + 210 + 120 + 45 + 1 = 1004 possibilities.

+**Faroq: the order does not matter, any permutation of these items is basically the same, unlike the TSP**

 # Multiple Knapsack Problem
 **Problem statement**: Given a set of items, each with a weight `x` and value `y`, and a set of backpacks, each with a capacity `c`, the goal is to take the items and place them into the backpacks in a way that the total profit is maximized.